Building Services & Permitting Services

 It remains the responsibility of the Contractor, or Owner-Builder if applicable, to request the required inspections based on the approved scope of work, prior to proceeding to the next step of construction.
 The use of an approved Private Provider Inspection firm remains an option for permit applicants to perform the necessary inspections and provide inspection reports to the Town of Fort Myers Building Division.

-Inspections can be scheduled via IWorQ.
+Inspections must be scheduled via IWorQ.
 Note that post-hurricane search and rescue and cleanup operations are ongoing.
 Accordingly, inspections scheduling is likely to be delayed as much as several weeks as crews must clear the roads and make them safe for citizens and inspectors.

 ATTENTION BUILDING CONTRACTORS